Pipeline Introduction

 - docker:

-# Use the node:20 image from the official Docker registry as the build container
+# Use the node:20 image from the official Docker registry as the image for the build container.

 image: node:20